Lacrosse in Pennsylvania: High school

+20th century

 Lacrosse development at the private preparatory school or public high school level in Pennsylvania by the mid-1950s had progressed more slowly than at the collegiate level.
 At that time, Lower Merion High School and Swarthmore High School were among only a handful of Pennsylvania schools offering varsity lacrosse as a spring sport at the high school level, usually playing against college level junior varsity squads.

-But by 1965, a state high school championship system had been put in place.
-The Hill School was named the first Pennsylvania prep statewide champion of what became known as the Avery Blake Memorial Trophy.
+By 1965, a state high school championship system had been put in place.
+The Hill School in Pottstown was named the first Pennsylvania prep statewide champion of what became known as the Avery Blake Memorial Trophy.
 Since 2001, with the expansion of lacrosse programs at high schools throughout the state, a new format, the Keystone Cup, has been played where three state sectional champions meet to determine the statewide champion.

-In 1973, Sewickley Academy hosted western Pennsylvania's first high lacrosse championship tournament featuring teams from Philadelphia, Detroit and Annapolis.
+In 1973, Sewickley Academy hosted Western Pennsylvania's first high lacrosse championship tournament featuring teams from Philadelphia, Detroit, and Annapolis, Maryland.
 Peet Poillon along with his father started up the lacrosse program at Seneca Valley High School in western Pennsylvania in 2001, with Poillon also scoring 410 career goals.
 In 2009, Emily Garrity of Strath Haven High School broke the career scoring record for women with 695 total points.

 Pennsylvania high schools with the most state lacrosse titles include Lower Merion (7), Ridley (6), Haverford School (5), and Penn Charter (5).
 In 2008, LaSalle College High won the state title and was ranked fourth in the nation, the highest national ranking of a Pennsylvania prep school up to then.
 Haverford School regularly appears in the top 15 nationally, and plays recognized programs such as The Gilman and Lawrenceville Schools.
 Three schools have repeated as champion for three straight years, Harriton High School from 1970 to 1972, Penn Charter from 1974 to 1976 and Ridley from 2001 to 2003.
 In the 2009 state finals, LaSalle won its second consecutive title in defeating Conestoga High School in its first appearance in the state finals, 7 to 3.
 LaSalle ended the year ranked 4th in a national poll for the second straight season, while Conestoga finished the year ranked 12th.

+21st century

 In 2011, for the first time a Pennsylvania prep school, the Haverford School Fords were named National High School lacrosse champions.
 The Fords topped the national polls in both the Laxpower.com and Inside Lacrosse rankings, while repeat Pennsylvania Public champions Conestoga finished third and fourth nationally, respectively.